-Underwriting is the process of assessing the level of risk presented to the insurer in order to determine the cost of a premium for a life insurance applicant.
-This is similar to how a car insurance company will ask you if you have had any previous licence suspensions, accidents or major moving violations.
+Underwriting is the process of assessing the level of risk presented to the insurer to calculate your premiums.
+The higher the risk, the higher the premiums.
+This is similar to how a car insurance company will ask you if you have had any previous license suspensions or accidents to assess your driving behavior and determine your rates.

 An underwriting team will evaluate your: